ai2cm/fv3gfs-fortran/README.md

 COMPILER - refers to the name of the compiler suite used to generate all compiled
            objects, libraries and executables.
 Valid value is 'gnu' only presently.

-CUDA - should be set to 'y' if CUDA support is desired in the final compiled Docker
-       image.
-If set to 'y', BASE_OS_IMAGE will be set to 'nvidia/cuda:10.1-devel-ubuntu18.04'.
-       Only CUDA Version 10.1 is currently supported.

 #Specifying a different OS base version
 All Docker images are created using Ubuntu linux as the base operating system.
-Docker images with CUDA support **must** be of version Ubuntu 18.04.
-Users may use a newer Ubuntu version, like 19.10, but CUDA support will be not provided.
-The default version of the base OS is Ubuntu 18.04.
-One can change this by setting the following build
-argument:
+One can set the version of Ubuntu used by setting the following build argument:

 BASE_OS_IMAGE - refers to the version of the base OS used.
 Default value is
                 'ubuntu:19.10'.
-If CUDA is set to 'y', BASE_OS_IMAGE will be set to 'nvidia/cuda:10.1-devel-ubuntu18.04'.
-Current valid values for
-                BASE_OS_IMAGE are 'ubuntu:18.04', 'ubuntu:19.10' and
+Current valid values are 'ubuntu:18.04' and 'ubuntu:19.10'.
-                'nvidia/cuda:10.1-devel-ubuntu18.04'.

 ### Step 2: Install fv3config
 ```